docker/docs/content/subscription/details.md

 keywords: subscription, personal, pro, team, business, features
 ---

-This page provides an overview of each tier.
+You can do more with Docker with a Docker subscription, like add collaborators, create scoped access tokens, create private repositories, and more.
+This page provides an overview of each subscription tier.
 To compare features available in each tier, see [Docker Pricing](https://www.docker.com/pricing/).

+You can also subscribe to Docker Scout.
+See [Docker Scout subscriptions and features](./scout-details.md).

 ## Docker Personal